 Degrees offered for actors may include a Bachelor of Fine Arts (BFA) or Master of Fine Arts (MFA) in Acting.
 Some conservatories offer specialized and career-focused training which does not culminate in a degree; however, their credits may be transferable to a college or university program.

 Some dancers specialize in a certain kind of dance, such as ballet, while others cultivate skills in jazz, modern and other types of dance.
 Some dancers audition for and travel with touring dance companies.
 Dancing is hard on the body; many transition to becoming choreographers when they get older.
-BLS data shows projected job growth of 5% from 2014-2024.
-The median hourly wage for these professionals was $14.44, as of May 2015.
+BLS data shows projected little to no change with a 1% decline from 2018-2028.
+The median hourly wage for these professionals was $18.17, as of May 2018.

 According to the BLS, the majority of dancers begin their formal training during childhood.
 During this time, some who are serious about the profession join dance school companies and train full-time.
 Later, individuals may go on to a university that offers a dance major; others may opt for conservatory training.
 Conservatories may offer a BFA or an MFA in dance.

 Directors work in stage, film, television, radio and other types of performing arts media.
 In film and theater, directors are responsible for the overall design and feeling of a production.
 They often hire actors, interpret the script and work with lighting and set designers, makeup artists, cinematographers and others to help create the production.
-Producers and directors are expected to experience a 9% rate of job growth from 2014-2024--faster than the national average, per the BLS.
-These workers' median hourly wage was $32.91, which translated to roughly $68,440 annually.
+Producers and directors are expected to experience a 5% rate of job growth from 2018-2028--as fast as the national average, per the BLS.
+These workers' median hourly wage was $34.46, which translated to roughly $71,680 annually.